alexandraorth/server_architecture/README.md

 ### Server Overview

-Running on Sinatra with mongodb and backbone.js
+Using Sinatra to interact with the AppFirst API and provide a custom API to the backbone.js frontend.

-## To start application:
+### To start application:

 * run 'bundle install'
 * run 'foreman start'